Arch-genue/py2deb-rs/README.md

 machine with or without `dpkg-dev` installed.

 > **Status: early development.** The configuration format is settled; archive
 > generation is still being built out.
-Not yet published to crates.io.

 ## Why